26lights/PlayR/src/sphinx/demo.rst

   $ curl -f http://localhost:9000/person
   [1,2]

-A simple http GET on the person resource returns a the list of available id as a json list.
+A simple http GET on the person resource returns the list of available ids as a json list.
-It's the result of the controller's ``list`` method
+It's the result of the controller's ``list`` method.

 .. code-block:: console

   $ curl -f http://localhost:9000/person/1
   {"name":"john"}

-If we add a valid id to the URL, we get the json version of that resource.
+If we add a valid id to the URL, we get the JSON version of that resource.
 It's the result of the controller's ``read`` method.